 Library Media Program

-Libraries are not just for books any more—technology is just as important.
-Overall, school libraries are about literacy—21st century literacy—reading all kinds of documents, both print and online, and knowing how to use them to answer questions and support your research.
-If your passion isn’t just about Winnie the Pooh and Harry Potter, but also includes wikis and Facebook, if helping kids learn and learn how to learn excites you, then library media is for you.
+Libraries are not just for books any more—in fact, they never really have been.
+Learning is the focus, in school libraries, especially.
+Overall, school libraries are about learning, leadership, and literacy—specifically, 21st century literacy, which involves reading all kinds of documents, both print and online, and knowing how to use them to answer questions and support your research.
+If your passion isn’t just about Winnie the Pooh and Harry Potter, but also includes wikis, blogs, and Facebook, if helping kids learn and learning how to learn excites you, then library media is for you.

-Murray State University offers a master’s degree in education in library media that is open to applicants with a bachelor’s degree or above.
+Murray State University offers a master’s degree in education in library media.
+The program is open to applicants with a bachelor’s degree or above.
 Candidates with a master’s degree who are looking for a rank change may take this program, since a second master’s degree qualifies for a Rank I. The degree, together with the Praxis II for Library Media Specialist, will qualify you for certification as a school media librarian for P-12 in Kentucky.

 There will always be a need for school media librarians in Kentucky and elsewhere in the nation.
 Kentucky law requires that “Schools shall employ a school media librarian to organize, equip, and manage the operations of the school media library.”
-In addition, the bill Strengthening America’s Schools Act, the revision of No Child Left Behind, now going through Congress, includes provisions and funding for staffing of all school libraries with state certified or licensed school librarians.
+In addition, the Every Student Succeeds Act (ESSA), the reauthorization of the Elementary and Secondary Education Act (ESEA) or what was previously known as No Child Left Behind (NCLB), includes language that emphasizes “effective school library programs.”